Hieronymus Sailer: Early commercial activities

 After a stay in Lisbon in 1519, Sailer worked for the Welser at the court of the King of Spain from 1524 at the latest.
 There he conducted important transactions in the annuity sector (letter of annuity) and corresponded with Hernán Cortés in America regarding maritime trade.
 In 1525, he was ennobled by Charles V, who was indebted to the Welser family.

 Colonial ventures and slave trade

 In 1528, Sailer played a crucial role in negotiating treaties with Charles V on behalf of the Welser.
-Working alongside Heinrich Ehinger of Constance, who served as a full director (Faktor) of a Welser trading post, Sailer concluded agreements concerning the colonization of Klein-Venedig, the deportation of 4,000 enslaved people from West Africa, and the transfer of German miners to the Caribbean.
+Working alongside Heinrich Ehinger of Konstanz, who served as a full director (Faktor) of a Welser trading post, Sailer concluded agreements concerning the colonization of Klein-Venedig, the deportation of 4,000 enslaved people from West Africa, and the transfer of German miners to the Caribbean.
 The rights negotiated in 1528 were transferred to the Welser company in 1530.

 The colonial venture proved ultimately disastrous for the Welser family.
 Following the revocation of the treaties by the King of Spain, Sailer's brother-in-law Bartholomäus VI Welser, who was present in the colony, was executed in 1546 by Vice-Governor Juan de Carvajal.
 It is documented that Melchior Grübel, an acquaintance of Sailer, was involved in Klein-Venedig affairs from 1535 onwards.